yrmvgh/yiufcrawl/README.md

 ## Major modifications from the original DCSS

+* Inventory expansion
+    * The inventory has been divided into two groups: consumables (potions, scrolls, and food), and everything else.
+The 'i' command shows the weapons, armour, evokables, etc. The 'I' command shows the consumables.
+Each can have 52 items.
+    * The drop command has been split into two also: 'd' to drop inventory items, 'D' to drop consumable items.
+    * The adjust command '=' can now also be applied to the (c)onsumables.
+    * The spell list command has been moved from 'I' to 's'.

+* Damage numbers are shown
+    * yeah I know it adds some details that the original designers want to avoid.
+But really, how many crawl players aren't seriously hard core RPGers anyway?
+I personally find it a bit less tedious to try out different attack strategies when I can see the numbers, instead of trying to guess from vague descriptions whether or not a change is actually improving my attacking effectiveness.

 * Summoning
     * no summon caps.
 Instead, summoned creatures continuously drain mana from the summoner, until there is no longer mana to support them, and then they disappear.
 More powerful summoned creatures drain a greater amount of mana.
 This opens up new strategies, enabling a player to summon one powerful